Investing 101: A Comprehensive Guide to Building Financial Literacy and Confidence

 1. Self-Education Through Books and Online Resources

-The foundation of any investment journey is education.
+Education is the cornerstone of any investment journey.
 Start with trusted materials:

 Books:

-- The Intelligent Investor by Benjamin Graham: A classic that outlines the principles of value investing.
+- The Intelligent Investor by Benjamin Graham: A classic on value investing principles.

-- A Random Walk Down Wall Street by Burton Malkiel: A beginner-friendly guide to understanding market trends.
+- A Random Walk Down Wall Street by Burton Malkiel: A beginner-friendly guide to market trends.

 2. Stay Updated with Financial News and Market Trends